Daily readings

 Monday, June 22, 2026

 Saint Paulinus of Nola, Bishop/Saints John Fisher, Bishop and Thomas More, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Paulinus of Nola, Bishop/Saints John Fisher, Bishop and Thomas More, Martyrs